 Alternatively, you could use your phone to navigate by using an Irish road map app or using Google’s free Offline Maps.
 Google Offline Maps allows you to access free maps for navigating that can be used offline i.e. you don’t need wifi, data, or roaming to be able to use them.
 Follow this detailed guide on how to use Googles Offline Maps.

 Using your phone as a GPS will drain your battery quickly, so make sure you travel with a car phone charger so you don’t get stranded.
-A portable external battery charger which can charge your phone and any other USB chargeable devices can also come in handy, but don’t forget to purchase a travel adapter with a USB charger to be able to charge your external battery.
+A portable external battery charger which can charge your phone and any other USB chargeable devices can also come in handy, but don’t forget to purchase a travel adaptor with a USB charger to be able to charge your external battery.
 For easy navigating I also recommend you purchase a car phone mount holder.

 And finally, you could also purchase an Irish road map.
 At least it’s reliable and won’t run out of battery or malfunction like the electronic options!